comunica/website/pages/association/bounty_process.md

 12. The <span class="bounty-assoc">association</span> pays the bounty to the developer (minus 15% overhead).

 Depending on the specific needs of certain issues or use cases, deviations from these procedures may take place.

+## Rules

+While anyone is allowed to take up bounties, if board members want to take up bounties, all other board members have to agree, to avoid conflicts of interest.